keikoro/plaintextref/README.md

 # plaintextref

-A Python3 program which converts in-text references (citations, URLs) in .txt and .html/.htm files to sequentially numbered footnotes for better readability.
+A Python3/Python program which converts in-text references (citations, URLs) in text-based files to sequentially numbered footnotes for better readability.

 HTML files get stripped of their tags and changed to proper plaintext in the process.